Simons Variation in Individuals Project (Simons VIP)

 Visit Simons VIP Connect to join an online support community that links families with genetic changes to each other and to research opportunities.

-To probe the relationship between genotype and phenotype more deeply, SFARI launched the Simons Variation in Individuals Project (Simons VIP).
+To probe the phenotype of genetically well-defined subtypes of autism more deeply, SFARI launched the Simons Variation in Individuals Project (Simons VIP).
 The project aims to identify and study large numbers of individuals sharing recurrent genetic variants known to increase the risk of developing autism spectrum and other neurodevelopmental disorders.
 Longer-term goals are to use these data to develop targeted interventions and focused clinical care.

 The Simons VIP first studied individuals with a deletion or duplication of chromosomal segment 16p11.2, the study’s immediate goal being to identify medical, cognitive, neural and behavioral profiles shared by those in this group.

-Phase 1 of this project, which ended in early 2014, involved travel by individuals and families to clinical study sites.
-There, participants underwent extensive psychological and neurological testing, along with neuroimaging — including magnetic resonance imaging (MRI), functional MRI, and magnetoencephalography (MEG) — with a uniform protocol and DNA extraction from blood samples.
+Phase 1 of this project, which ended in early 2014, involved in-person evaluations at clinical study sites.
+There, participants underwent extensive psychological and neurological testing, along with neuroimaging — including magnetic resonance imaging (MRI), functional MRI, and magnetoencephalography (MEG) — with a uniform protocol and collection of biospecimens.
+DNA was extracted from whole-blood for genetic experiments.
 Fibroblasts were cultured and cryopreserved for distribution to researchers interested in making induced pluripotent stem cells (iPSCs) or for other experiments.
-As a pilot project, Phase 1 also included testing a small number of 1q21.1 deletion and duplication carriers using the identical protocol.
+As a pilot project, Phase 1 also included testing a small number of 1q21.1 deletion and duplication carriers using the identical protocol (see Table 1).

 |Phase 2: Genes associated with features of autism|